FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 COMMENT: I’ll remind viewers I’m basing this list on my opinion of Robert Ludlum’s work AS NOVELS.
 As a self-contained novel The Chancellor Manuscript represents a Ludlum approaching the peak of his form.

-In a perfect demonstration of how Robert Ludlum basically embodies the expression “being generous with his plotting,” The Chancellor Manuscript presents such fine detail that other writers would be happy to base entire novels on this tale’s sub-plots.
+In a perfect demonstration of how Robert Ludlum’s writing basically embodies the expression “being generous with plotting,” The Chancellor Manuscript presents such fine detail that other writers would be happy to base entire novels on this tale’s sub-plots.
 For instance the scandals the blackmail victims are being pressured over (especially General MacAndrew) or the way the CIA is interfering with a filmed adaptation of Chancellor’s novel about their illegal domestic operations.

 Throw all that in with some of the best characterization Ludlum had produced up to this point in his career.
 Plus there is a fun “meta” bit at the end of the novel which implies that the events depicted in The Chancellor Manuscript are for real.